About the Scholarship

 - Middle East (Strong reading fluency in Arabic needed)

-- China (Asia Program) (Mandarin Chinese reading skills recommended)
+- China (Asia Program) (Mandarin Chinese reading skills required)

 - Japan (Asia Program) (Japanese reading skills required)